geirdybbugt/Community-By-GeirDybbugt/MicrosoftTeams/BugFix_Feb2022/README.md

 <br>
 #TeamsVDI-NonVDI-BugFix_2022.exe

-**|—-This package was created due to an apparent bug on Microsoft Teams introduced in the 1.5 release from Microsoft** This is an EXE installer of the PS1 script above, just to make it easy for the users to quickly run the installer.
+**|--This package was created due to an apparent bug on Microsoft Teams introduced in the 1.5 release from Microsoft** This is an EXE installer of the PS1 script above, just to make it easy for the users to quickly run the installer.
 Not everyone os comfortable with running PowerShell scripts etc.
 <br>
 *The EXE will ask for elevation.
 Conversion to EXE is done with ps2exe module*

 #Revert_TeamsVDI-NonVDI-BugFix_2022.ps1
-**|—-This package was created due to an apparent bug on Microsoft Teams introduced in the 1.5 release from Microsoft**
+**|--This package was created due to an apparent bug on Microsoft Teams introduced in the 1.5 release from Microsoft**
 <br>
 This package reverts the bugfix from 2022 issues back to normal per machine installer with updates enabled and cleans away the non vdi requirements.
 This makes is easy for the users to jump back to a normal installation of Teams after the issue has been resolved.